harness/developer-hub/docs/service-reliability-management/slo/slo-as-code.md

 To add a webhook URL to a GitHub repository:

 1. In your GitHub repository go to settings > webhooks.
-2. Add a new webhook and paste the payload URL from that you have copied from step 1.
+2. Add a new webhook and paste the payload URL from that you copied in step 1.
 3. Paste the secret created while setting up the trigger.
 4. Select the event as **Just the push event** to trigger the webhook.
 5. Save the webhook.